See our Ultimate Dashcam Guide for the latest reviews, tips, and new installation advice.

 Dash Cam installation should take about 1-2 hours depending on the power connection method and how handy you are.

-First locate where you want it installed on the windshield.
+First, locate where you want it installed on the windshield.
 For the Model S, a good placement is behind the mirror out of view of the driver (pre-auto-pilot cars).
-For newer cars, you may want place it on the passenger side of the mirror.
+For newer cars, you may want to place it on the passenger side of the mirror.
 In the Model X, just below the mirror box is a good location.
 Be sure the lens has an unobstructed view (i.e. not going through the black dots of the windshield).
 The adhesive mounting provided with the dashcam is quite strong and after several years of cold and hot sun, has not weakened.

-We think it is best to have the dashcam powered on 24/7, as it can record someone hitting the car while parked or other events of interest when you’re not at the car.
+We think it is best to have the dashcam powered on 24/7, as it can record someone hitting the car while parked or other events of interest when you’re not in the car.
 The power drain is minimal, about 3W (250 mA).
 If you only use battery power, this will drain about 1 mile of range every 4 days.
-Blackview makes an accessory Power Magic Pro to prevent the dashcam from running down the battery.
+BlackVue makes an accessory Power Magic Pro prevent the dashcam from running down the battery.
 It is not needed in the Tesla, but some packages include it.